preston-gw/dependent-peptides/README.md

 Tools for visualising the results of dependent peptide searches
 ## About
 Welcome to the dependent-peptides repository.
 Here you will find scripts and other materials relating to the research article 'Visualisation tools for dependent peptide searches to support the exploration of *in vitro* protein modifications' by Preston and co-authors.
 The article is freely available via the PLoS website (https://doi.org/10.1371/journal.pone.0235263).

+Up-to-date information relating to the article (new findings, details of issues) will be made available via the [news](NEWS.md) file.
+Where appropriate, material posted to the [article's comments section](https://journals.plos.org/plosone/article/comments?id=10.1371/journal.pone.0235263) will be reproduced in this file.
 ## Tools
 The scripts contained in this repository are tools for exploring the results of [MaxQuant](https://www.maxquant.org/) 'dependent peptide' searches.
 Each script processes a set of search results (one or more allPeptides.txt files) and generates a graphic.
 The scripts originally appeared alongside our article as supplementary files (S1-S5 Scripts).